BitInByte/.dotfiles/README.md

 ## C#

-In order to use csharp, you need to download the onisharp (https://github.com/OmniSharp/omnisharp-roslyn) and place it in "$HOME/Repositories/language-servers/omnisharp/run" if the folders doesn't exist, you should create them
+In order to use csharp, you need to download the onisharp (https://github.com/OmniSharp/omnisharp-roslyn) and place it in "$HOME/Repositories/language-servers/omnisharp/run" if the folders doesn't exist, you should create them.
+You should download the omnisharp-osx.tar.gz which contain the run executable.

 ## Ranger